DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/step_2_submit_jobs.md

 ## Configuring your job file

 * **pipeline:** The path to your pipeline file.
-* **data_file:** The path to your CSV.
+* **data_file:** The path to your LoadData.csv, batch file, or file list file.
-At a minimum, this CSV should contain PathName_{NameOfChannel} and FileName_{NameOfChannel} columns for each of your channels, as well as Metadata_{PieceOfMetadata} for each kind of metadata being used to group your image sets.
-You can create this CSV yourself via your favorite scripting language or by using the Images, Metadata, and NamesAndTypes modules in CellProfiler to generate image sets then using the Export->Image Set Listing command.
-Some users have reported issues with using relative paths in the PathName columns; using absolute paths beginning with `/home/ubuntu/bucket/{relativepath}` may increase your odds of success.
 * **input:** The path to your default input directory.
-This is not necessary for every pipeline but can be helpful when non-image files are needed in the pipeline (such as a text file containing quality control rules for the FlagImage module).
+This is not necessary for every pipeline but can be helpful when non-image files are needed in the pipeline (such as a text file containing quality control rules for the FlagImage module or a metadata file for use with file lists).
 DO NOT set this to a large directory, or CellProfiler will try to scan the entire thing before running your pipeline.
 * **output:** The top output directory you'd like your files placed in.
 * **output_structure:** By default, Distributed-CellProfiler will put your output in subfolders created by hyphenating all your Metadata entries (see below) in order (e.g. if the individual group being processed was `{"Metadata": "Metadata_Plate=Plate1,Metadata_Well=A01"}`, the output would be placed in `output_top_directory/Plate1-A01`.)